-UP TO 6 METRES Intermittent or Continuous running OF100GIP (CLICK HERE)
+UP TO 6 METRES Intermittent or Continuous running OF100GIP

-UP TO 10 METRES Intermittent or Continuous running SF90 (CLICK HERE)
+UP TO 10 METRES Intermittent or Continuous running SF90

-- HUMIDITY CONTROLS If you're thinking of buying a Humidstat controlled fan then this is for you - Humidistat
+- Humidity Controls.
+If you’re thinking of buying a Humidstat controlled fan then this is for you - Humidistat

 How do they work?

 Humidstat fans have a sensor in them which absorbs moisture from the air stream of the fan.
-The sensor detects when moisture levels rise to a set level and at this point the fan is either switched 'on' or to higher 'boost' speed when the pre-set moisture threshold is reached.
+The sensor detects when moisture levels rise to a set level and at this point the fan is either switched ‘on’ or to higher ‘boost’ speed when the pre-set moisture threshold is reached.
 The problem with this is that in the UK normal background levels of humidity vary between 30% - 90% from summer to winter – a 60% difference.
-So, if your fan is set to activate to come on or to boost at any point between 30 – 90% it can activate when you may not want it to – i.e. a humid summers night when you are sleeping, or, if set too low, will not activate when you do want it too.
+So, if your fan is set to activate to come on or to boost at any point between 30 – 90% it can activate when you may not want it to – i.e. a humid summers night when you are sleeping, or, conversely, will not activate when you want it too.

 Constant running fans have been around for years but are becoming more prevalent as changes to house building, regulation and the increase in home insulation have all conspired to reduce the amount of natural ventilation (air leakage) that occurs in our homes.
 This is of course intended but a side effect of wrapping our houses up so they stay warm is that they don’t ‘breathe’ like they used to.